When a person visits your website, their purpose is to see if they trust you

 People feel there is value when they know how things work.
 They will pay for your process because it differentiates you from other medical practices that don’t say it.
 Is it clear what your process is?

 Everyone has a process even if they haven’t defined it.
-One of our doctors increased his lead conversion over the phone from zero to 4 out of 5.
+One of our doctors increased his lead conversion over the phone from zero to 4 out of 5, because we outlined his specific process.

 Once people saw the incredible value of what he did and compared it to other doctors they called, they booked the appointment right there on the phone.